Kenner Star Wars action figures: Variations

-During the Empire Strikes Back run, the R2-D2 figure was altered to include an extendable "sensorscope."
+During the Empire Strikes Back run, the R2-D2 figure was altered to include an extendable "sensorscope".
 Similarly, C-3PO was resculpted with removable limbs.
 In 1985, R2-D2 was again altered to feature a pop-up lightsaber.
-Both the removable limb C-3PO and pop-up lightsaber R2-D2 were offered with alternate paint detailing in the Droids range.
+Both the removable-limb C-3PO and pop-up-lightsaber R2-D2 were offered with alternate paint detailing in the Droids range.

 The lightsaber-wielding characters originally featured a double-telescoping saber mechanism.
 This was changed to a single-telescoping mechanism early in 1978.
-As the Luke Skywalker figure was part of the Early Bird promotion, proportionately more of these were released with the double-telescoping mechanism, while double telescoping Ben (Obi-Wan) Kenobi and Darth Vader figures are comparatively more rare and sought after.
+As the Luke Skywalker figure was part of the Early Bird promotion, proportionately more of these were released with the double-telescoping mechanism, while double-telescoping Ben (Obi-Wan) Kenobi and Darth Vader figures are comparatively rarer and sought after.